abola2/CryptoWebsite/README.md

    ```

 5. Open your web browser and visit https://localhost:7245 to access the application.
-   Alternatively you can visit Visit https://bitcoin.abola.fi
+   Alternatively you can visit https://bitcoin.abola.fi